knutsoned/bevy_lazy_signals/README.md

 - During initialization, should computed and effect contexts actually evaluate?
 - How to best prevent infinite loops?
 - Can the use of get vs unwrap be more consistent?
+- Should Tasks be able to renember they were retriggered while still running and then run again immediately after finishing?

 ## TODO